RobWiederstein/dockerml/README.md

 ```
 # Local Host Files

 Much of a project can be excluded from version control via the `.gitignore` file.
-To give a reader greater context, the directory tree's first level is included below.
+To give a reader greater context, the directory tree's first level  as seen on the local host -- my mac -- is included below.

 <img src="./images/dockerml_tree.jpg" alt="Local Host Files" width="100%">